 The PARENT, like the red traffic light, tends to say, "Stop!
-You were taught that..."
+I taught you that..."

-The middle amber light representative of the ADULT asks the question, "Are you ready?"
+The central amber light representative of the ADULT asks the question, "Are you ready?"

 The God element encloses the Christian personality.
-All his or her feelings and behavior patterns are influenced by his or her relationship with God.
+A relationship with God influences all their feelings and behavior patterns.
 The Christian's role is to introduce Christ as a new element in a person's life to increase their satisfaction still more!
-Saint Paul's expressed this clearly in his words in Romans 12.2, "Do not conform to the pattern of this world, but be transformed by the renewing of your mind."✞
+Romans 12.2, expresses this clearly "Do not conform to the pattern of this world, but be transformed by the renewing of your mind."✞